 According to the World Health Organization: “In 2017, lead exposure accounted for an estimated 1.06 million deaths and 24.4 million years of healthy life lost worldwide due to long-term effects on health.”

 This next one is for electric kettles…

-The safest electric kettles have hidden heating elements for two reasons.
+The safest electric kettles have hidden heating elements for two reasons:

+For one, exposed heating coils contain high percentages of nickel, which leaches into boiling water.
 If you’re allergic to nickel (10-20% of humans), this causes unpleasant rashing and other symptoms.

+And two, limescale.
 This white, chalky substance builds up on the coil from calcium-rich hard water.

+Now, limescale isn’t toxic, but it can ruin the taste of your tea.
 Ever notice a bitter or salty taste in your tea or coffee?
-Thank limescale.
+Thanks limescale.

 Now and again, outlier factories in China (who aren’t FDA-certified) produce and ship unregulated ceramic dinnerware and other items.